Map of the whole of Shiga Prefecture

 This is a cultural complex with a library, a museum, and a park built inside the Biwako Tobu Chukaku Kogyo Danchi industrial park.
 The Taga Town Museum allows children and even the elderly to enjoy exploring the nature and history of Taga-cho.
 This is a general museum that allows children and even the elderly to enjoy exploring the nature and history of Taga-cho.
 In the regular exhibition room, you will first see the "Taga Nature Diorama" exhibit, which displays the seasonal nature of Taga.
 It is followed by the exhibits "History of Life Recorded by Fossils," "Geology and Fossils of the Suzuka Mountains," "Geology and Fossils of the Hill," "People and History of Taga," and "Relations between Human and Nature."
 These exhibits show the natural history of Taga-cho, such as fossils, stalactites, a Stegodon aurorae skeleton, Buddhist statues, and unearthed artifacts.
 Address389-1 Taga, Taga-cho, Shiga Opening HoursLibrary: 10:00 to 18:00, Saturday, Sunday and holidays 10:00 to 17:00 Museum: 9:30 to 17:00 Regular Closing DayLibrary: Mondays, last Thursday of the month, the day following a national holiday, year-end and New Year's holidays Museum: Mondays, the day following a national holiday, year-end and New Year's holidays Website

-• Ishidoji Temple no name
+• Ishidoji Temple Recommended spots

 スポット画像未設定